Posts by Staff

 We also have crafts for Charlie books by Ree Drummond, Charlie the Ranch Dog, Charlie Goes to School and Charlie and the Snow Day.
 And craft bags for Baa, Moo!
 What Will We Do?, Fancy Nancy: Aspiring Artist, Curious George Takes a Trip, Red Leaf, Yellow Leaf, Sky Tree, Dolphin Babies, Discovering Whales and Dolphins, Splat the Cat: Whale of a Tale, How Many Fish?
 Swimmy, It’s Mine, One Frog Sang,

-Pinkalicious Fairy House, My Librarian is a Camel, Green Eggs and Ham, The Tortoise and the Hare
+Pinkalicious Fairy House, My Librarian is a Camel, Green Eggs and Ham, The Tortoise and the Hare and Johnny Appleseed.

 In October we will add Halloween books I Like Pumpkins, Click Clack Boo!, Duck and Goose Honk!
 Quack!
 Boo!, Pumpkin Hill, and Ten Little Pumpkins.